OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     ..
 Note:: Probability anchoring is not yet ready and will raise a NotImplementedError.

     * ``ignore_intercept_in_linear_anchoring``: takes the values true and false.
 Often the results remain interpretable if the intercept of the anchoring equation is ignored in the anchoring process.
 CHS do so in the example model (see equation above).
+Only used if anchoring_mode equals 'truly_anchor_latent_factors'
-    *``anchoring_mode``: Takes the values 'only_estimate_anchoring_equation' and 'truly_anchor_latent_factors'.
+    * ``anchoring_mode``: Takes the values 'only_estimate_anchoring_equation' and 'truly_anchor_latent_factors'.
 The default is 'only_estimate_anchoring_equation'.
 In the WA estimator this is the only possible option.
 It means that an anchoring equation is estimated that can be used for the calculation of interpretable marginal effects.
 This option does, however, not make the estimated transition parameters interpretable.
-The other othe option requires more computer power and can make the transition parameters interpretable if enough age invariant measures are available and used for normalizations.
+The other other option requires more computer power and can make the transition parameters interpretable if enough age invariant measures are available and used for normalizations.
-    * ``start_params``: a start vector for the maximization
+    * ``start_params``: a start vector for the maximization.
+Only used in CHS estimator.
+If no start_params are provided in the model dictionary, SkillModel will try to fit the model with the wa estimator in order to get good start values.
+If this fails or is not possible because the model uses options that are not supported by the wa estimator, naive start value will be generated, based on 'start_values_per_quantity'.
     * ``start_values_per_quantity``: a dictionary with values that are used to construct the start vector for the maximization if the start vector is not provided directly.
+Only used in CHS estimator.
     * ``wa_standard_error_method``: a string that indicates which method is used to calculate standard_errors if the WA estimator is used.
 Curently "bootstrap" is the only option.
     * ``chs_standard_error_method``:  a string that indicates which method is used to calculate standard_errors if the CHS estimator is used.
 Currently the options "op_of_gradient" (outer product of gradient), "hessian_inverse" and "bootstrap" are supported with the CHS estimator.
     * ``save_intermediate_optimization_results``: boolean variable.
 If true, the the optional arguments of SkillModel (save_path, model_name, dataset_name) have to be specified in order to generate a directory where the intermediate results are stored.
 The default value is False.
+Only used in CHS estimator.
     * ``save_params_before_calculating_standard_errors``: boolean variable.
 If true, the the optional arguments of SkillModel (save_path, model_name, dataset_name) have to be specified in order to generate a directory where the intermediate results are stored.
 The default value is False.
-    *``maxiter`` and ``maxfun``: the maximal number of iterations or function evaluations for estimators that use numerical optimization techniques.
+    * ``maxiter`` and ``maxfun``: the maximal number of iterations or function evaluations for estimators that use numerical optimization techniques.
 The default for both is one million which probably won't be reached in practice.
-    *``period_identifier`` and ``person_identifier``: give the names of the columns that identify the periods and individuals in the dataset.
+    * ``period_identifier`` and ``person_identifier``: give the names of the columns that identify the periods and individuals in the dataset.
 The defaults are 'period' and 'id'.
-    *``bootstrap_nreps``: number of bootstrap replications if the standard_error_method of the chosen estimator is bootstrap.
+    * ``bootstrap_nreps``: number of bootstrap replications if the standard_error_method of the chosen estimator is bootstrap.
 Default is 300.
-    *``bootstrap_sample_size``: size of the samples that are drawn from the dataset with replacement.
+    * ``bootstrap_sample_size``: size of the samples that are drawn from the dataset with replacement.
 Default is the number of observations in the dataset nobs.
-    *``bootstrap_nprocesses``: amount of multiprocessing during the calculation of bootstrap standard errors.
+    * ``bootstrap_nprocesses``: amount of multiprocessing during the calculation of bootstrap standard errors.
 The default is 'None' which means that all available cores are used.
-    *``save_bootstrap_params``: boolean value that indicates whether the bootstrap parameter vectors are saved on disk.
+    * ``save_bootstrap_params``: boolean value that indicates whether the bootstrap parameter vectors are saved on disk.
 The default is False.
 If True, SkillModel has to be called with a save_path.

+Differences between estimators:
+*******************************

+Skillmodels has the aim of using the same model specification for all estimators.
+However, the WA estimator is a bit less general than the CHS estimator.
+Therefore, in some cases it is note possible to use the results of the MUCH FASTER(!!!) wa estimator as start values for the chs estimator:

+    * if control variables are used
+    * if probit or logit updates are used
+    * if nemf > 1 (actually, here the wa estimator is more general as it does not make any distributional assumptions and thus doesn't need a mixture of normals but it is still a problem when using wa estimates as start values.)
+    * if measurements measure more than one latent factor
+    * if anchoring model == 'truly_anchor_latent_factors'
+    * if one or more transition functions are not linear in parameters, such as the log_ces function.

+Currently, in any of these cases the WA estimates are not used at all in the generation of start values.
+In some cases it might be possible to at least recover some parameters.
+You are invited to add this functionality to skillmodels.

 .. _replication files:
     https://www.econometricsociety.org/content/supplement-estimating-technology-cognitive-and-noncognitive-skill-formation-0